AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 Using a pre-configured image on docker engine
 ---------------------------------------------

-Launching the dedicated server from a docker server is simple as:
+Launching the dedicated server from a docker server is simple as running:

 .. code-block:: bash